 Dessert may be a simple offering of fresh fruit and cheese.
 However, Spanish desserts include a wide variety of ice creams, ice cream cakes, and sorbets, as well as custards such as flan, natillas, cuajada, or crema catalana.

 If you are at a true restaurant, not a café or tavern, typically you can request to see the wine list, as you would in the USA.
 There will generally be sections for each type of wine: Red Wine (Vino Tinto), White Wine (Vino Blanco), Rose or Claret Wine (Vino Rosado or Vino Clarete).
 You will probably also see a section for sherries or jerez.

 What to Order on a Spanish Menu

 By this time, you are probably wondering which dishes to order because you now have the idea that you won't order one from each section!
 Let's simplify this: It is customary to order one dish from the Primer Plato, one from the Segundo Plato and Entremeses and Postres are optional, as is vino.
-Many times, if several people at the table have ordered salad, it is served in a large dish and placed in the middle of the table for everyone to eat.
+Many times, if several people at the table have ordered a salad, it is served in a large dish and placed in the middle of the table for everyone to eat.

-Here is short list of some restaurants that have their menus listed on the internet.
+Here is a short list of some restaurants that have their menus listed on the internet.
 Three of the restaurants are in Spain and one is located in San Francisco, California.
 Each menu is organized in its own way and there is truly a wide variety of dishes offered.